WilliamLQin/unity-google-cardboard-xr/README.md

 ==============
 This is a work-in-progress unofficial Google Cardboard XR Unity SDK.

-Based on the [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK), this project aims to also integrate AR into Cardboard.
+Forked off of the [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK), this project aims to also integrate AR into Cardboard.

 Official Google Cardboard SDK:
 https://github.com/googlevr/cardboard